white cursive text of the words 'Join Forces'

-40th ANNIVERSARY of AF1
+40th ANNIVERSARY of Air Force 1

 WHAT WE DID

-As Nike celebrated the Air Force 1’s 40th anniversary, the sneaker’s connection to hip hop culture was a focal point.
+As Nike celebrated the Air Force 1’s 40th anniversary, the sneaker’s connection to hip-hop culture was a focal point.
 The year’s overarching theme was JOIN FORCES, “an open invitation to the next generation to embrace the unconventional, move with purpose, and to work smarter by creating together.”
 Through a cross-country, multiple-city tour, we shed light on places that serve as safe havens for curators of culture called “shelters of community.”

 For this campaign, we were asked to take the franchise somewhere new while honoring its roots, and connect to Gen Z without losing the OGs.
 So we looked at the intersection of the two in order to unite an icon and a new kind of culture.